adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # How is æternity written? #

-æternity core blockchain code is written in Erlang, which makes it easy to write distributed, fault-tolerant, soft real-time and highly available non-stopable applications.
+The blockchain code of æternity core is written in Erlang, which makes it easy to write distributed, fault-tolerant, soft real-time and highly available non-stopable applications.

-Erlang was chosen because it is the perfect choice to write a blockchain from scratch allowing to achieve superior code execution stability and performance.
+Erlang was chosen because it is the perfect choice to write a blockchain from scratch that allowing to achieve superior code execution stability and performance.

-# Which PoW Algorithm æternity uses? #
+# Which are PoW Algorithm æternity used for? #

-æternity uses the "Cuckoo Cycle" Proof-of-Work hash algorithm which is power efficient than most other algorithms.
-Theoretically even low-power devices such as smartphones and tablets can efficiently used to mine on "Cuckoo Cycle".
+æternity using "Cuckoo Cycle" Proof-of-Work hash algorithm that power efficient than most other algorithms.
+Theoretically is even low-power devices such as smartphone and tablet can efficiently used to mine on "Cuckoo Cycle".

 For more info : [Mining](https://github.com/aeternity/testnet/wiki/Mining)

 # How does PoS work in æternity? #

-Any Aeon holder can launch an oracle by committing to answering a yes/no question on the blockchain.
-That user is also required to deposit AEON in proportion to the length of the time-frame, which will be returned if the user supplies an answer that gets accepted as truth, otherwise it is burned.
+Each Aeon holder can launch an oracle by committing to answering a yes/no question on the blockchain.
+The user is required to deposit AEON  also in the proportion to the length of the time-frame, which will be returned if the user giving answer whose gets accepted as truth, otherwise it will be burned.
 Other users have a set amount of time to submit counter-claims by depositing the same amount of Aeon.
-Then the consensus mechanism for blocks will be used to answer the oracle and rewarding the user saying the truth while penalising the one lying.
+Then the consensus mechanism for blocks will be used to answer the oracle and rewarding the user saying the truth while penalising one of lying.

 For more info : [Mining](https://github.com/aeternity/testnet/wiki/Mining)